All Episodes

 We got more Mary Mapes.

-She was where was she last night?
+She was, where was she last night?

-No, yeah, Wednesday night.
+I thought, no, yeah, Wednesday night.

-Wednesday she was on Larry King Live.
+She was on Larry King Live.

-I meant to get to this yesterday, didn't get it.
+I meant to get to this yesterday.

 It was Judy Miller that was on Larry King last night that I really don't care about.